inapptics/inapptics.github.io/_ios/crashes.md

   ###### xarchives

   If you are looking for the **dSYM** for a project archive, follow these steps:
-  1. Open XCode's **"Organizer Window"** *(Window -> Organizer)*
+  1. Open Xcode's **"Organizer Window"** *(Window -> Organizer)*
-  2. Select your app from the list of apps on the left
+  2. Select your app from the list of apps on the left pane
-  3. Select the archive from the list of archives on the right
+  3. Select the archive from the list of archives
   4. Control-click on the selected archive and select **Show in Finder**
   ![Xcode Organizer](images/xcode-organizer.png)